 Later, I’ll look at other characteristics of Bud back in the day.*

 Note re images: the image above was sourced at this website, the Federalist.
 All intellectual property therein or thereto belongs to the sole owner or authorized licensee.
 Use believed available for educational and historical purposes.
 All feedback welcomed.

 *With no temerity intended, I think there is an error in the Augustus Busch letter.
-On the Plato scale, extract at the stated 5.045 and an abv of 3.7% give 1020 FG, not the stated 1010.
+On the Plato scale extract at the stated 5.045 and an abv of 3.7% give 1020 FG, not the stated 1010.
 If 1010 is right and the 3.7% abv is, the Plato extract number must be wrong.
-I think probably though the Plato number was right, so was 3.7% abv, and therefore 1020 was the FG.
+Probably though the Plato number was right, so was the 3.7% abv, and therefore 1020 was the FG.
 As the beer in this period was being promoted to women, a sweet taste and fairly low alcohol made sense.
 And the 1904 Billings, Mont. ad stated the beer was endorsed by the Ladies Home Journal…

-Also, most of the indubitable beers in the 1884 analysis (excluding ginger ales and like) were higher in extract than Budweiser (1015).
+Also, most of the true beers in the 1884 analysis, so excluding ginger ales and like, were higher in extract than Budweiser (1015).
 Only one was lower (1011) but Schlitz was 1016 and others more, up to 1026.
-So 1020 for Bud by 1889-1904 makes sense, it’s not a “crazy” number, and marries with the 1889 booklet’s “very strong in nutritive quality”.
-And Busch had to be right about the 3.7% abv because he gave the alcohol both by weight and volume, the conversion is correct for those numbers, and once again the 1889 booklet states the beer is “exceedingly light”.
+So 1020 for Bud by 1889-1904 makes sense, it’s not a farfetched number and marries with the 1889 booklet’s “very strong in nutritive quality”.
+And Busch had to be right about the 3.7% abv because he gave the alcohol both by weight and volume, the conversion is correct for those numbers, and again the booklet states the beer is “exceedingly light”.